top of page

 Mental Health as a Lever for Systemic Change: Positioning mental health and child wellbeing not as standalone interventions, but as transformative levers for systemic change.
 This session explores how collective leadership addresses trauma and displacement—drawing on the Armenian response to refugee crises—to prove that education and social cohesion extend far beyond the classroom walls.

-Larisa Hovannisyan
+Larisa Hovannisian

-Founder & CEO, Teach For Armenia
+Founder & CEO, Armenia Education Initiative

 Future of Schools or the Schools of Future